samagra-comms/community/use/adopter/pre-requisites-installation-setup-post-setup.md

     `python3 install.py 1234`

-    * If script fails on runtime then you should run below commands for continue run this script
+    * If script fails on runtime ,run the following commands and re-run the script

       *   Stop the all services and volumes

           `docker-compose down -v`